sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/1_intro.md

 The `Annotator` and `Tokenizer` are added as member variables of the `ASTFrontendAction` class.
 Not all annotations we are interested are handled by the `ASTFrontendAction`.
 In this case, we'll need to ability to pass references to the `Annotator` and `Tokenizer` around so that annotations are inserted into the same resulting file.

+---

+Thanks for reading!
+In the [next post](), we'll walk through a few basic visitor implementations to get familiarized with the process of extracting data from AST nodes.